Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Councillors are elected by the community, for the community.
 Being a councillor is a privileged position and can be very rewarding, both personally and professionally.

-As part of the council, elected members are able to make decisions that improve and promote the interests of the community in areas such as public infrastructure, services and facilities.
+As part of the council, councillors are able to make decisions that improve and promote the interests of the community in areas such as public infrastructure, services and facilities, including roads, rubbish collection and sports grounds.

-If you are thinking about standing for election, a range of resources and information is available to help you with your decision:
+If you are thinking about standing for council election, there is a range of resources available to help you with your decision:

 It is important that the people elected to form a council have a variety of skills and expertise and provide good representation of the communities they serve.

-People should vote for the candidates that they believe will provide the range of skills needed to make the best strategic and financial decisions in the interests of their community.
+People should vote for the candidates that they believe will provide the range of skills needed to make the best decisions in the interests of their community.